 Missed Opportunities

-Holdover tenants can make you lose out on finding new and better tenants.
-They can also ruin your chances of growing your wealth by upgrading your rental to attract better renters or selling the property.
+A holdover tenant can make you lose out on finding new and better tenants, also ruining your chances of growing your wealth by upgrading your rental property to attract better renters or selling the property.

 Tips for Handling Holdover Tenants

 - Let them stay month-to-month.
-If you don’t want to have a vacant rental, you can let holdover tenants stay on the condition that they sign a month-to-month lease.
-This way, you’ll be able to ensure your property is still taken care of and that rent is paid every month.
+If a landlord wishes to accept further rent payments and doesn’t want to have a vacant rental, they can let a holdover tenant stay on the condition that they sign a month-to-month lease and continue a periodic tenancy.
+This way, they’ll be able to ensure that their property is still taken care of and that rent is paid every month.

 - Ask them to vacate the property.
-To avoid a holdover tenancy, you should stop accepting rent from tenants whose lease has expired.
-Then, you should ask them to move out and treat them as trespassers.
+To avoid holdover tenancy, you should stop accepting rent payments from tenants whose lease term has expired.
+Then, you should ask the holdover tenant to move out and treat them as trespassers.

 - Start an eviction process.
-If tenants refuse to vacate your property, you’ll have to evict them.
+If they refuse to vacate your property, you’ll have to evict a holdover tenant.
 Although it can be time-consuming, an eviction will let you regain full control of your property.

 - Sue for damages.
 Once a holdover tenant has finally left, you should try to make up for the time and money you’ve lost because of them.
 In almost all states, you are allowed to withhold their security deposit to pay for damages to your property.
 You can even pursue tenants in small claims court for missing rent or damage costs.